10 Inspiring Tips for Choosing the Perfect Visitor Chair

 • Carpet:

-A thick piled carpet is not ideal for a chair on wheels because it restricts maneuverability.
-Preferably use a 4-legged or sleighbase chair.
+A thick carpet is not suitable for a wheeled chair as it limits movement.
+It is better to use a 4-legged or sleighbase chair.

 6. How large are your typical visitors and what style of chair should you provide?